Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 How Does the Polio Vaccine Work?

+The vaccine works by activating the immune system to produce antibodies that target the poliovirus.
 These antibodies help the body recognise and neutralise the virus upon future exposure, significantly lowering the chance of illness and promoting long-lasting protection.

 Types of Polio Vaccine